 Hanoi (Old Quarter and Hoan Kiem Lake)

-The streets here are filled with colorful lanterns, lively lion dances, and shops selling mooncakes and toys like Hang Ma Street, Phung Hung Street, Dong Xuan Market,....
-It’s a must-see if you want to experience the festive vibe in the capital.
+Here on the streets are vibrant lanterns, energetic lion dances, stores offering mooncakes and gifts such Hang Ma Street, Phung Hung Street, Dong Xuan Market,....
+If you wish to feel the festive attitude in the capital, you really must see this.

 Read more: Perfume Pagoda Festival